 Reasons to avoid

-If you can get onboard with the idea that the Princeton Reverb is quite possibly the best tube amp combo for studio work – and most gigs, so long as Animal isn’t sitting at the drum kit – then let’s go the whole hog and agree that this hand-wired custom reissue is the best Princeton on the market today.
+If you can get on board with the idea that the Princeton Reverb is quite possibly the best tube amp combo for studio work – and most gigs, so long as Animal isn’t sitting at the drum kit – then let’s go the whole hog and agree that this hand-wired custom reissue is the best Princeton on the market today.
 It ain’t cheap, but then neither are vintage alternatives, and this comes with zero road miles on the clock.

 The format is familiar.
 It’s a single-channel affair with two inputs, plus controls for volume, bass, treble and reverb (along with speed and intensity dials to set the tremolo).
-It sounds like the acme of Fender tone – bright, sparkly cleans with that elastic musicality to them, and a drive tone that’s raunchy and moreish – but needs an external drive box if you’re wanting more saturated sounds.
+It sounds like the acme of Fender tone – bright, sparkly cleans with that elastic musicality to them, and a drive tone that’s raunchy and moreish – but needs an external drive box if you want more saturated sounds.

 As for the build, it’s reassuringly excellent.
 It might be an old design but the simplicity remains a breath of fresh air, and it works nicely with pedals, too.
-Savoured neat, however, there’s a purity to its tone – place a premium mic in front of it, in an acoustically sympathetic room, and you’ll have a recorded guitar tone for the ages.
+Savored neat, however, there’s a purity to its tone – place a premium mic in front of it, in an acoustically sympathetic room, and you’ll have a recorded guitar tone for the ages.

 Read the full Fender ’64 Custom Princeton Reverb review